Near future

 The consecration

 Globalization did the rest.
-Seeing an investment opportunity, a consortium that included Actis Capital and Goldman Sachs knocked to get Shi to list SunTech.
-When the company went public on the New York Stock Exchange in 2005, it raised $ 420 million and made Shi a billionaire.
+Spotting an investment opportunity, a consortium including Actis Capital and Goldman Sachs came knocking to convince Shi to take SunTech public.
+When the company went public on the New York Stock Exchange in 2005, it raised $420 million and made Shi a billionaire.
 So, instantly.
-A year later, SunTech was worth about $ 3 billion and crowned Shi as the richest man in China, with the nickname "Sun King".
+A year later SunTech was worth about $3 billion and crowned Shi as China's richest man, nicknamed the “Sun King.”

-The Chinese photovoltaic industry won it all.
-SunTech alone increased its production capacity from 60 megawatts in 2005 to 1 gigawatt in 2009.
-The company grew so fast that its supplies of glass, polysilicon and electronic systems needed to build its panels were running out of breath. .
+China's photovoltaic industry won everything.
+SunTech alone increased its manufacturing capacity from 60 megawatts in 2005 to 1 gigawatt in 2009.
+The company grew so fast that its supplies of glass, polysilicon and electronic systems needed to build its panels were forced to catch up .

 What could have gone wrong?
 Maybe you can imagine it, but I tell you anyway.